benubah/r-community-explorer/gsoc_weekly.md

 Layout Dashboard Page for R-Ladies using HTML based template

+ #### Deliverables

+ 1. Improved R/rladies.R to analyze R-ladies group data and persist analyzed data in docs/data/rladies_summary.json and docs/data/rladies_cumulative.json.
+    The first JSON file holds summaries of numbers around R-Ladies chapters including countries, cities, number of chapters, past and upcoming events, etc.
+    The second JSON file holds data for a cumulative count of chapters over time till date.
+There were no chapter creations on meetup.com between 2012 - 2016, so, data was created for this period with zero values to make the visualization resembe reality.

+ 2. Provided a layout for the R-Ladies dashboard, with data widgets, a world map, list of the global leadership team, and a cumulative chart showing chapter growth.
+This is work for next week that has been front-loaded

+ 3. A dataTable enabling the searching and sorting of all R-Ladies chapters has been added to the dashboard to make locating a R-ladies chapter even more easier.
+A user can search by country, or city, or chapter name, and also sort based on member count, or past event     and upcoming event counts.
+This is also work for next week front-loaded.

+ 4. The web page has been deployed usng Github pages and is now available here: [R-Ladies dashboard](https://benubah.github.io/r-community-explorer/rladies.html)

 ### Week 3.

 Use Javascript to connect CSV/JSON data to dashboard and produce visualizations